Skip to content

 AI Placeholder Pattern

-Use {{description}} in field values to have AI generate content:
+Use {{description}} in body field values to have AI generate content:

 // Create with AI-generated content